ShrutiDiwan1403/Music_store_analytics_/README.md

-**Business objectives can be addressed by answering the following questions:**
+**Business objectives can be addressed by answering the following queries:**

 -Which is the most profitable region & what are the top 5 most popular genres there?